 On your organization’s website, you have key actions that you are driving people to take: you want people to click buttons, watch videos, fill out forms, etc. But most of all, you want to know how many people take those actions, and when.
 Google Analytics doesn’t just track traffic (say that 3 times fast), but it can also be used to track when these actions take place.
 It’s pretty easy to understand that “goals” and “events” refer to actions on-site, but knowing the difference between the two terms is where it gets hairy.
 Here we break down the difference between Google Analytics goals and events, and when to use them on your site.

 Google Analytics Goals have to be a destination, duration, pages per session or based on an event, and should be set up to track your Key Performance Indicators – those metrics of success that align with your organization’s overarching mission.
 GA highlights goal conversion rates so you can understand how effective your digital strategy is at driving impact.
-You can even visualizes your conversion flow to see what traffic channels are leading to the most goal conversions and where users drop out of the funnel of engagement.
+You can access a visual conversion flow to see what traffic channels are leading to the most goal conversions and where users drop out of the funnel of engagement.
 You can find this chart in your Google Analytics account under Conversions –> Goals –> Goal Flow.

 Determine when people take the key step of giving you their contact information.